 Cats can be quite fussy about the food that they eat, and while they aren’t usually overly picky eaters, you may find that your American Curl will favor some cat foods over others.
 There are quite literally hundreds of different brands, types, and flavors of commercial cat foods.
 Provided you choose a cat food made from high-quality ingredients and that has been formulated to provide your cat with a complete and well-balanced diet, you can’t really go wrong.

-The one thing to be careful of though is that there are quite a number of fancy gourmet cat foods on the market that sound perfect for a cat, but are, in fact, only formulated to be cat food supplements.
+The one thing to be careful of, though, is that there are quite a number of fancy gourmet cat foods on the market that sound perfect for a cat, but are, in fact, only formulated to be cat food supplements.
 You should never feed your cat a complete diet of cat food supplements, no matter how scrumptious you think they look as cats need several essential vitamins and minerals in their diet.
 Without them, they will become quite ill.

 Unlike dogs, cats don’t need structured exercise each day, but what they do need is a few inexpensive cat toys and an area in which they can romp about and play.
 This is particularly the case with the American Curl, who will want to spend more time playing than your average cat.

-Remember too, that unlike some other cat breeds, the American Curl will want to maintain an active lifestyle up until quite an old age.
+Remember too, that, unlike some other cat breeds, the American Curl will want to maintain an active lifestyle up until quite an old age.
 Long after other cat breeds have retired to a life of sunning themselves on the windowsill all day, these Peter Pans of the cat world will still be darting around the house like energetic kittens.

-Of course, even an indoor cat will enjoy a bit of time outside on the grass every now and then, and you may want to consider purchasing a lead and harness so that you can exercise your cat out in your yard or communal garden every now and then without them running off.
+Of course, even an indoor cat will enjoy a bit of time outside on the grass now and then, and you may want to consider purchasing a lead and harness so that you can exercise your cat out in your yard or communal garden now and then without them running off.

 The American Curl is actually quite responsive to training and can be taught a few tricks that more than a few dog breeds struggle with.
-Most people wouldn’t think of teaching their cat to play fetch, but not only can these intelligent felines learn the game, chances are they’ll actually enjoy playing it.
+Most people wouldn’t think of teaching their cat to play fetch.
+But not only can these intelligent felines learn the game, chances are they’ll actually enjoy playing it.